-Of the five sites identified by the NWI, ERM determined that only three contained features that qualified as potentially jurisdictional by USACE and CCC (PW 1 PW 2, and PW 3; refer to Figure 4.4-5).
-The remaining two NWI-mapped wetland areas (WL-1, WL-2; refer to Figured 4.4-5), did not exhibit wetland characteristics and therefore are not discussed in the sections below.
-Furthermore, no other features were identified within the Project site that were not already shown by the NWI.
+Of the five sites identified by the NWI, ERM determined that only three contained features that qualified as potentially jurisdictional by USACE and CCC (PW 1, PW 2, and PW 3; refer to Figure 4.4-5).
+The remaining two NWI-mapped wetland areas, (-(WL-1, and WL-2; refer toon Figured 4.4-5), were mapped as poison oak scrub (dominated by poison oak with deerweed, black sage, coyote brush, blue elderberry, all of which are upland plant species) and did not exhibit wetland positive indicators of wetland soils or hydrology characteristics and therefore are not discussed in the sections below.
+Furthermore, nNo other features were identified within the Project site that were not already shown by the NWI.
 Please refer to Figure 4.4-5 for the location of the three features.